RoelKroes/TBTracker-RX/README.md

 # TBTracker-RX
-LoRa High Altitude Balloon receiver for Arduino based on esp32 and sx1278 with support for a web interface and/or LCD display.
+A cheap, mobile LoRa High Altitude Balloon receiver for Arduino based on esp32 and sx1278 with support for GPS, a web interface and a LCD display.

 TBTracker-RX is a sketch for receiving LoRa transmissions from high altitude balloons.
 It will receive, decode and upload those transmissions.
 It is designed to upload telemetry data in the correct format to https://amateur.sondehub.org

 # Hardware needed
-The sketch is designed to compile in the Arduino IDE and work with a TTGO T-Beam board but it will work with seperate hardware modules as well.
+The sketch is designed to compile in the Arduino IDE and work with a TTGO T-Beam board but it will also work with seperate hardware modules.

 You will need at least:
 - esp32 based board